Bucket List: Tourist Spots and Best Places to visit in Singapore

 If you are traveling in South-East Asia on a budget, you might be tempted to skip Singapore altogether.
-Singapore is relatively expensive for the visitor, at least when compared to other South-East Asian cities.
+Singapore is relatively expensive, at least when compared to other South-East Asian cities.
 But some of Singapore’s tourist attractions are free, and the city’s different ethnic quarters are great places for independent walking tours.

-While it is fun to travel around the world and experience different cultures, it can become very expensive.
-This is one of the major reasons why travelers would like to know if there are any activities in the countries they are going that they can do for free.
+While it is fun to travel worldwide and experience different cultures, it can become very expensive.
+This is one of the major reasons travelers would like to know if there are any activities in the countries they are going to that they can do for free.

-This can be especially helpful for a country like Singapore where the cost of living is very expensive.
+This can be especially helpful for a country like Singapore, where living costs are prohibitive.
 So, whether you are in the country with friends, family, or significant other, there are activities in Singapore you can do without ever bringing out your wallet.

 Hiking at Mount Faber

 Explore one of the best walking trails in Singapore, the Southern Ridges Trail, a course that spans Mount Faber, Kent Ridge, Telok Blangah, and Hort Parks.
 Be rewarded with spectacular views of lush forests and canopied walks, as well as a bird’s eye view of the Singapore skyline from the peak of Mount Faber.
 Take pleasure in crossing the Henderson Waves, the country’s highest pedestrian bridge.